 As transparency and authenticity become the markers of effective branding for Gen Y and especially Gen Z consumers, visual storytelling offers an invaluable shortcut in helping specialty coffee brands show these consumers what really makes them special.

 “It’s not only about satisfying the values-driven ethos that shapes how Gen Z and Millennial foodies choose which brand of coffee to support.
 The need for visual branding runs deeper in our new socially-distanced reality” says Yossi Meshulam, CEO of Ripples beverage-top media company.

-Specialty coffee brands will need to focus on alternative ways of engaging with consumers to stay top of mind as on-trade sales slowly rebound, and social coffee experiences in cafes and restaurants make way for more at-home and on-the-go consumption in the months ahead.
+Specialty coffee brands will need to focus on alternative ways of engaging with consumers to stay top of mind as on-premise sales slowly rebound, and social coffee experiences in cafes and restaurants make way for more at-home and on-the-go consumption in the months ahead.